MicrosoftDocs/dynamics365smb-docs/business-central/finance-payment-terms.md

 > [!TIP]
 > In the base version of [!INCLUDE [prod_short](includes/prod_short.md)], payment terms with partial payments are not supported.
 Instead, you must use the prepayments functionality.
 For more information, see [Set Up Prepayments](finance-set-up-prepayments.md).
 >
 > In certain countries, you *can* set up payment terms with partial payments.
-To learn if this capability is supported in your country, see the **Local Functionality** section in the navigation pane on the left side of a [Microsoft Learn](about-localization.md) article.
+To learn if this capability is supported in your country/region, see the **Local Functionality** section in the navigation pane on the left side of a [Microsoft Learn](about-localization.md) article.

 ## See Also